Wakakozake: Japanese TV drama

 The live-adaptation of manga series Wakakozake is produced by North Stars Pictures, TV Tokyo and RCC Broadcasting.
 Released from 2015 to 2019 (hiatus in 2018), the drama series consists of 12 episodes of 30-minutes each.
 Followed by the announcement from the volume 3 of the manga, which began selling on August 24, 2014, casts was announced in October that same year.

 Season 1 was released on April 3 until July 30, 2015, Season 2 was released on January 8 until April 1, 2016, Season 3 was released on April 7 until June 23, 2017, and currently, Season 4 was released on January 7 until March 25, 2019.
 Season 5 was released in April 2020, followed by a special aired on December 29–30 that year.
 Due to the COVID-19 pandemic, the series took another hiatus in 2021, and Season 6 was aired on January 10, 2022.

-Japanese actress Rina Takeda played the titular character Murasaki Wakako on all seasons of the series, alongside recurring casts Yoshihiro Nozoe and Kenta Kamakari.
+Japanese actress Rina Takeda played the titular character Wakako Murasaki on all seasons of the series, alongside recurring casts Yoshihiro Nozoe and Kenta Kamakari.
 All seasons of the series are broadcast on TV Tokyo and BS Japan respectively.
 Currently, Crunchyroll broadcast the first two seasons of the series.